About Systemic And Metabolic Body Malodor

-Metabolic body Malodor occurs when one or more of our internal cell enzyme(s), such as the Flaving containing mono-oxygenase3 (FMO3) metabolic enzyme, is deficient and is thus easily saturated with its substrate rendering the enzyme unable to complete its metabolic process of oxidizing the substrate to it's non-odorous state.
+Metabolic body malodor occurs when one or more of our internal cell enzyme(s), such as the Flavin containing mono-oxygenase3 (FMO3) metabolic enzyme, is deficient.
+The enzyme is unable to complete its metabolic process of oxidizing the odorous substrate to it’s non-odorous state.
 Consequently, a significant amount of the odorous unmetabolized volatile organic compound (VOC) builds up in the body.
 Trimethylaminuria (TMAU), Dimethylglycinuria, Isovaleric Acidemia, and others yet to be named with further research, are examples of this condition.
 These metabolic conditions are the result of genetic faults, which causes a deficiency in one or more cell enzymes.
 The main enzyme affecting this conditions seems to be the group of xenobiotic metabolic enzymes, particularly the (FMO3) enzyme, according to most professional literature.
-This condition can also be termed as 'systemic body odor' or 'bloodborne body odor' or 'cell-enzyme saturated body odor' or other various names of the same concept.
+This condition can also be termed as ‘systemic body odor’ or ‘bloodborne body odor’ or ‘cell-enzyme saturated body odor’ or other various names of the same concept.
 It is possible that some forms of halitosis may be of a metabolic source as well, with the toxins exiting via the alveolar breath from the lungs.

 This faulty biochemical process results in unmetabolized odorous volatile organic compounds (VOCs) in the blood and exiting throughout the body’s cleansing organs.
 Normally someone with a metabolic malodorous condition will release the toxin from his or her body in various ways; for instance, the body will remove these VOCs through the skin’s perspiration and oils, alveolar breath (from the lungs), saliva, mucous, urine, any other body fluids that produce an aura of very embarrassing and socially disruptive odor.